Alaska's 'Into the Wild' bus, known as a deadly tourist lure, has been removed by air

 (CNN) — The abandoned bus on the Stampede Trail in Alaska -- made famous by the book and film "Into the Wild" -- has made its first journey in decades.
 This time by air.

-Alaska Guardsmen airlifted the bus, also known as the Fairbanks Bus 142 and the "Magic Bus," Thursday afternoon, via helicopter, the Alaska National Guard said.
+An Alaska Army National Guard CH-47 Chinook helicopter airlifted the bus, also known as the Fairbanks Bus 142 and the "Magic Bus," on Thursday afternoon, the Alaska National Guard said.

 The decision to remove the bus in coordination with the Department of Natural Resources was made out of concern for public safety, the guard said in a statement.
 In its current location, near Healy, Alaska, the bus has drawn people into danger of the Alaska wilderness.